Showing posts with label Thanks. Show all posts

 Thank you for everything, my teachers.

-Thank you very much, Mrs, and Mr. xyz.
+Thank you very much, Mrs. and Mr.

 Sunday, July 14, 2013